ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 In fact, machine learning algorithms typically require the text input to be represented as a ***fixed-length*** vector.
 Many operations needed to train the model (network) can be expressed through algebraic operations on the matrix of input feature values and the matrix of weights (think about a n-by-p design matrix, where n is the number of samples observed, and p is the number of variables measured in all samples).

-Perhaps the most common fixed-length vector representation for texts is the bag-of-words or bag-of-n-grams due to its simplicity, efficiency and often surprising accuracy.
-However, the bag-of-words (BOW) has many disadvantages:
+Perhaps the most common fixed-length vector representation for texts is the ***bag-of-words*** or bag-of-n-grams due to its simplicity, efficiency and often surprising accuracy.
+However, the bag-of-words (BOW) representation has many disadvantages:

 First, the word order is lost, and thus different sentences can have exactly the same representation, as long as the same words are used.
 Example: “The food was good, not bad at all.” vs “The food was bad, not good at all.”.